DevAhmed-py/DevAhmed-py/README.md

 <h1 align="center">Hello, I'm Ahmed</h1>
-**I am a dedicated Software developer currently pursuing a postgraduate in Bioinformatics.
+<p>__I am a dedicated Software developer currently pursuing a postgraduate in Bioinformatics.
 Skilled in using Python and also adept at adapting to evolving technologies and methods.
 A rapid learner, staying abreast of industry trends.
-A standout communicator and proven collaborator, consistently driving results through effective teamwork.**
+A standout communicator and proven collaborator, consistently driving results through effective teamwork.__</p>